F105D model in 1/32 scale

 But the basic kit parts/shapes from Trumpeter kit can be used.
 Also added was the seat's "launch rail" to the rear bulkhead and I did not use part # F7 and left out the seat cushions parts # F5 and F4.

 The shape of the canopy is suspect.
 When seen from the front, you will see that the kits' canopy is "too flat" and not rounded enough in cross section.
 Look at good pictures and you will see what I mean.
 The cockpit canopy is in fact the only incorrect part of this impressive and otherwise excellent Trumpeter kit.

-I had a balsa wood mold ready in my spare box that could be used to make a new canopy.
+I had a balsa wood mould ready in my spare box that could be used to make a new canopy.
 So a new canopy was made from clear acetate plastic in the oven and through the " plug through " technique with more a more rounded shaped cross section. (see here how this was done on the A-10 model) .

 The rear fuselage cockpit shape and fit was simply corrected by "bending out" the fuselage sides (fuselage parts # A1 and A13) at the rear bulkheads' position.
 The wind screen must actually also be replaced to get the rounded cross section but on the other hand it is not very well seen.
-A new forward screen was also made from the balsa mold , but I will decide later on if I will use it.
+A new forward screen was also made from the balsa mould , but I will decide later on if I will use it.
 The fit is more difficult to the forward fuselage windscreen area.

 the canopy cross sections... left kit part, right new made part